Gh0u1L5/FileDisk/README.md

 # FileDisk
-FileDisk is a virtual disk utility on Windows x86 platform with on-the-fly encryption.
+FileDisk is a virtual disk utility on Windows x86 platform with on-the-fly encryption written in C language.
 This project includes two components: a CLI control program and a filter driver.

 I wrote the project in a rush, so the cryptography algorithm is just XOR, but you can easily replace it with your own algorithm.